 Exclusive Business Cooperation Agreements.
 Under the Exclusive Business Cooperation Agreement between Dasheng Online and Dasheng Zhixing, Dasheng Online has the exclusive right to provide technical support, consulting services and other services to Dasheng Zhixing in relation to the Dasheng Zhixing's principal business.
 Dasheng Zhixing agrees to accept all the consultation and services provided by Dasheng Online.
 Without Dasheng Online's prior written consent, Dasheng Zhixing is prohibited from engaging any third party to provide any of the services under this agreement.
 In addition, Dasheng Online exclusively owns all intellectual property rights arising out of or created during the performance of the agreement.
-The service fees to be paid by Dasheng Zhixing is determined by Dasheng Zhixing and Dasheng Online, after taking into account factors including the complexity and difficulty of the services provided, the time consumed, the senvices and the operating conditions of Dasheng Zhixing.
+The service fees to be paid by Dasheng Zhixing is determined by Dasheng Zhixing and Dasheng Online, after taking into account factors including the complexity and difficulty of the services provided, the time consumed, the seniority of the Dasheng Online employees providing services to Dasheng Zhixing.
 This agreement will remain effective unless Dasheng Online terminates the agreement in writing or a competent governmental authority rejects the renewal applications by either Dasheng Zhixing or Dasheng Online to renew its respective business license upon expiration.
 Dasheng Zhixing is not permitted to terminate this agreement in any event unless required by applicable laws.
 The service agreement was revised on December 14, 2015, that the service is solely determined by Dasheng Online.

 Exclusive Option Agreements.
 Under the Exclusive Option Agreements between Dasheng Online, each of the shareholders of Dasheng Zhixing and Dasheng Zhixing, each of the shareholders irrevocably granted Dasheng Online or its designated representative(s) an exclusive option to purchase, to the extent permitted under PRC law, all or part of his, her or its equity interests in Dasheng Zhixing, for a consideration of RMB 10 (US\$1.6).
-If the lowest price permitted under PRC law shall apply.
+If the lowest price permitted under PRC law is higher than the above price, the lowest price permitted under PRC law shall apply.
 Dasheng Online or its designated representative(s) have sole discretion as to when to exercise such options, either in part or in full.
 Without Dasheng Online's prior written consent, Dasheng Zhixing's shareholders shall not sell, transfer, pledge, or otherwise dispose any equity interests in Dasheng Zhixing.
 These agreements will remain effective until all equity interests held in Dasheng Zhixing by Dasheng Zhixing's shareholders are transferred or assigned to Dasheng Online or Dasheng Online's designated representatives.